 Anesthesia for Ear, Nose, and Throat Surgery

-The management of anesthesia for patients having ENT surgery presents numerous challenges for anesthesiologist in order to accommodate the needs of the patient and the surgeon.
-The field encompasses a variety of surgical procedures ranging from tonsillectomies, to major head and neck tumor resections.
-Laser surgery of the larynx and trachea creates additional challenge.
+Anesthesia for patients undergoing ear, nose and throat surgery presents numerous challenges and requires seamless cooperation between surgeon and anesthesiologist.
+Operations range from tonsillectomies to major head and neck tumor resections.
+Laser surgery of the larynx and trachea creates additional challenges.

 The scope of problems that the anesthesiologists face includes:

-- Evaluating and securing the patient’s airway often distorted by tumor, trauma, infection, or congenital abnormality.
+- Evaluating and securing the patient’s airway often distorted by tumor, trauma, infection, or a congenital abnormality.

-- Sharing operative field and often patient’s airway with a surgeon.
+- Sharing the operative field, and often the patient’s airway, with the surgeon.

-- Choosing appropriate anesthetic technique for the type of surgery performed.
+- Choosing an appropriate anesthetic technique for the type of surgery performed.

 Who is an otolaryngologist?